spearwolf/jab/README.md

     App.Component(Foo, {  // a Component is like an ordinary class, you can create multiple entities from it
                           // (an entity is a instance of a Component)

-        construct: ['plah', 'data!'],  // define the arguments for the Foo constructor
+        construct: ['plah', 'data!'],  // specify the arguments for the Foo constructor
                                        // data has an exclamation mark, so the construction of Foo will be delayed
                                        // until 'data' is resolved